sangkilc/ICSE-2020-SV-Handbook/README.md

 This handbook should provide you with the main information about your duties at ICSE 2020.
 If you have any questions or suggestions, please feel free to create a PR (Pull Request).
-We will do our best to update this document up to date.
+We will do our best to keep this document up to date.

 # Table of Contents